Frequently Asked Questions

 8. How do I dispose of old paint?

 If it is latex paint, you must harden it and then you can intermingle it with your garbage.
 You can harden it by leaving off the lid so that any liquid will evaporate, or you can purchase hardener at a home supply store if you would like it to harden more quickly.
 Return the lid to the can and dispose with your regular household garbage.

 If it is oil-based paint, do not put it in the garbage.
 Oil-based paint is hazardous and must be disposed of in the same manner as other household hazardous waste.

 9. How do I dispose of household hazardous waste, such as oil-base paint, paint thinner, gasoline, etc.?

-Safely store these materials until the Town schedules another hazardous waste pickup day, or take them to the New Haven hazardous waste drop-off facility.
-Click here for more information.
+Safely store these materials until the Town schedules another hazardous waste pickup day.

 10. Where can I dispose of electronic equipment, such as computers and monitors?

 These items can be brought to the Transfer Station on Watson Blvd., which is open from 7am to 3pm, Monday through Friday and from 8am to noon on Saturdays.